AlgoSize/website/_portfolios/ranking-tiers.md

 **Voting Power**: Full voting rights on all company decisions

 **Permissions**:
-- All **Elite Hacker** permissions
+-All **Elite Hacker** permissions
-- Can organize workshops and mentoring sessions in `#team-formation` and `#job-board`
-- Full moderator privileges in all development and coding channels
+-Can organize workshops and mentoring sessions in `#team-formation` and `#job-board` -Full moderator privileges in all development and coding channels

 **Resource Access**: Access to all resources, including paid attendance at cybersecurity events and conferences